Testosterone + LH + FSH Panel

 • Clarification of the causes of amenorrhea

-• Congenital diseases with chromosomal aberrations Turner syndrome)
+• Congenital diseases with chromosomal aberrations (Turner syndrome)

 • Diagnosis and treatment of infertility

-• Ectopic secretion of LH by a neoplasm
+• Ectopic secretion of LH by neoplasm

 • Menopausal syndrome